lbybee/lbybee.github.io/_pages/about.md

 ===========
 - [regIPCA](https://github.com/lbybee/regipca)

-    A penalized implementation of instrumented principal components analysis.
+    A penalized implementation of instrumented principal components analysis in Python.

 - [The Structure of Economic News](http://structureofnews.com/)